Lufthansa Consulting: History

+Foundation

-Lufthansa Consulting GmbH was founded in 1998 as a subsidiary of Lufthansa.
-This independent service area was capable of reacting more flexibly to market demand.
-The intention was for Lufthansa Consulting to offer services to the transportation industry in general.
+Lufthansa Consulting GmbH was founded in 1998 as a subsidiary of Lufthansa to offer services to the transportation industry in general.
 Based on this decision a cooperation with a railway company and other transportation and aviation companies were planned.

 In the 1990s with an increased market orientation the consulting portfolio was extended to include Air Traffic Control and infrastructure development services.
-The rising demand for services that included implementation caused a shift in the product development focus.
 Lufthansa Consulting established aviation restructuring and privatization services.
 During this period international projects included the privatization of Carrasco International Airport in Uruguay and the turnaround of Mexicana de Aviación in Mexico and the restructuring of Philippine Airlines.

+Development since 2000

 From 2000 Lufthansa Consulting focused on management consultancy services for the aviation industry.
 Notable projects have included the restructuring of Air Madagascar, the development of Ouagadougou International Airport, flight operations and safety improvements at Petrobras and upgrading operational processes for Kenya Airways.
-As the market has become more competitive businesses have been finding it necessary to adopt new strategies and tools to remain viable.

-In 2012 Dr Andreas Jahnke took over the position as Managing Director of Lufthansa Consulting.
+In 2012, Andreas Jahnke took over the position as Managing Director of Lufthansa Consulting.
 New management structures and reorganized responsibilities were established.
 The company focuses primarily on regional markets in Europe, Russia, CIS, Middle East, Asia, Africa and South America.
-Solution Groups focuses on operations, commercial, finance and "transformation topics".
 The new Inter-Branch services is active in non-aviation industries like transport and logistics companies, railways and bus line operators.